o4i Design Studio - Stockholm, Sweden

 Their work has received several awards such as IDA International Design Awards 2007 (USA), Red Dot Award 2005 (Germany), Good Design Award 2005 (USA), I.D Magazine Destinction Award 2001 and 2005 (USA), Exellent Swedish Design Award 2000 (Sweden), Forsnas Prize 1997 (Sweden) German Design Prize Nomenee 2006 (Germany) and a double ADEX Platinum Award 2007 (USA).

 “We work in a variation of mediums from 3D modelling to full scale prototyping which allows us to move fast forward in the early stages of a project.”

 About Dent - from idea to final product

 The story of the Dent chair started with the idea of trying to achieve the impossible: To mould a double-curved 3D surface out of regular veneer.

 We have had many years’ experience of designing chairs using traditional plywood moulding techniques, always trying to extend the boundaries of what is possible without “cheating” by using expensive 3D veneer.

 With Dent we decided to be even bolder, by taking a step beyond where we had already been and also challenge the idea of what is visually acceptable for a chair.
 The result is anything but conventional.

 Despite its rough appearance, Dent is a comfortable multi-purpose chair - and it has grown into a family of individuals with various finishes, leg bases and now also come upholstered to suit many different type of interiors.

-Today the Pod Series has grown - and continues to grow - into a larger family of cool and functional products aimed for flexible workplaces that boost the productivity and well-being of employees by offering various ways for meeting, collaborating and focusing during the workday.
+Today the Pod Family has grown - and continues to grow - into a larger collection of cool and functional products aimed for flexible workplaces that boost the productivity and well-being of employees by offering various ways for meeting, collaborating and focusing during the workday.